Awards and decorations of the United States Armed Forces

-The United States Armed Forces awards and decorations are primarily the medals, service ribbons, and specific badges which recognize military service and personal accomplishments while a member of the U.S. Armed Forces.
+Various medals, service ribbons, ribbon devices, and specific badges recognize military service and personal accomplishments of members of the U.S. Armed Forces.
 Such awards are a means to outwardly display the highlights of a service member's career.

 U.S. military awards currently issued to service members

 General order of precedence

 The precedence of particular awards will vary slightly among the different branches of service.
 All awards and decorations may be awarded to any service member unless otherwise designated by name or notation.

 Note: The precedence of the Purple Heart was immediately before the Good Conduct Medals until changed to its current precedence in 1985.